Baked Roast Beef Sliders

 Don’t do football parties?
 No worries.
 These baked roast beef sliders are good for any party.
 I made them for New Year’s Eve this year (and then again a week or two later for a football party.)
 A friend liked them so much she thought about making them for a baby shower.

 Having many people over for casual dinner?
 This is your recipe.
 Easy.
 Fast.
 Finger food.
+Crowd-pleasing.
 Delicious.

 I’d say this is the easiest recipe to ever wind up on Bunsen Burner Bakery, but I think that honor probably goes to two ingredient sugared cranberries.